 - Deadpan Snarker: Reaches tremendous levels during the fight against The Beast.

 - Defrosting Ice Queen: It's suggested at a few points that she's fallen in love with Wesley.
 This is ironic, since the whole point of Lilah's seduction was to lure Wesley over to Wolfram & Hart.
-Their liaisons end up transforming him into a bone fide Ice King, while Lilah's true feelings go unreciprocated.
+Their liaisons end up transforming him into a bone fide Ice King, albeit until he makes amends with the gang, while Lilah's true feelings go unreciprocated.

-- Emotionally Tongue Tied: She never does manage to blurt out her feelings.
+- Emotionally Tongue-Tied: She never does manage to blurt out her feelings for Wesley.
 Her 'ghost' tries to, but Wesley cuts her off by decapitating her corpse.